 539 Tremont St.

-Among the city’s most vibrant cultural hubs, the Boston Center for the Arts (BCA) supports four resident arts organizations and theater companies (Artmorpheus, Company One, SpeakEasy Stage, and the Theater Offensive) and houses an art gallery and studio space for local artists.
+Among the city’s most vibrant cultural hubs, the Boston Center for the Arts (BCA) supports 10 resident arts programs and currently houses two theater companies: Artists’ Theater of Boston and Fresh Ink Theatre.
+This art incubator also houses an art gallery and studio space for local artists.
 One of the buildings, the Cyclorama, a massive brick rotunda built in 1884 and topped by a copper skylight dome, is on the National Register of Historic Places.
 Formerly home to a bazaar and later a flower market, the 23,000-square-foot space is now a venue for art shows, public events, and private functions.
-In 2004, through a partnership with the Huntington Theatre Company, the BCA opened the Stanford Calderwood Pavilion, with two performance spaces: the 372-seat Virginia Wimberly Theatre and the 250-seat Nancy and Edward Roberts Studio Theatre.
+In 2004, through a partnership with the Huntington Theatre Company, the BCA opened the Stanford Calderwood Pavilion, with two performance spaces: the 370-seat Virginia Wimberly Theatre and the 200-seat Nancy and Edward Roberts Studio Theatre.
 The pavilion is a second stage for the Huntington, as well as a venue for a number of smaller companies.

 541 Tremont St.

-This exuberant bohemian restaurant–music venue has hip vibes, cool tunes, and delicious plates.
-Try tasty appetizers like “fall-off-the-bone” baby back ribs, and then go for one of the entrées, like the Beehive Royal Cheeseburger or butternut squash lasagna.
+This exuberant bohemian restaurant and music venue has hip vibes, cool tunes, and delicious plates.
+Try tasty appetizers like “fall-off-the-bone” baby back pork ribs, and then go for one of the delicious entrées, like the dry aged burger served with malt onion jam or vegetable couscous.
 Live music multiple nights a week makes it a premier nightlife destination and a great place to hear local musicians and up-and-coming jazz bands.
 There’s a popular brunch on weekends.

 553 Tremont Street

-Banyan, a modern Asian gastropub, serves a range of delicacies like oyster bao buns and tuna nachos, as well as noodle- and rice-based dishes.
+Banyan, a modern Asian gastropub, serves a range of delicacies like pork belly bao buns and ahi tuna poke, as well as noodle- and rice-based dishes.
 The modern décor includes showstopping chandeliers made from tree branches, and diners can enjoy a meal on the patio during warm weather.
 There is a selection of sake, white and red wines, beer, and specialty cocktails.
-It opens at 4 pm every day, the kitchen closes at 10 pm Sunday to Thursday and 11 pm Friday and Saturday, and the bar closes at 11 pm Sunday to Thursday and 1 am Friday and Saturday.
-Bonus: they serve $1 dumplings daily from 4 to 6 pm.
+Bonus: they serve 10 dumplings or 5 spring rolls or 2 scallion pancakes for just $5 from 4 to 6 pm daily.

 Frenchie Wine Bistro